Mohamedsafwat93/FB-AutoShare/replit.md

 - ✅ GitHub push protection enabled and passing

 ## Recent Changes
-- **November 21, 2025**:
+- **November 21, 2025 - FINAL FIXES**:
-  - ✅ Secured all OAuth2 credentials in Replit environment variables
+  - ✅ Implemented dynamic PAGE_ACCESS_TOKEN fetching from USER token
-  - ✅ Implemented OAuth2 out-of-band authentication (no redirect mismatch issues)
+  - ✅ Removed fallback mechanism that caused double posting
-  - ✅ Fixed GitHub security violations (credentials removed from code)
+  - ✅ Added deduplication system to prevent duplicate posts (10-min cache)
-  - ✅ Restored index.js from git after accidental deletion
+  - ✅ Posts now use proper two-step API process (upload photo → attach to post)
-  - ✅ Server fully operational and tested
+  - ✅ Server posts correctly to IT-Solutions page using page access token
-  - ✅ 15 files ready for Google Drive migration
+  - ✅ **NOTE**: Facebook app name displays as "CreatorSolutions" in "Published by" - this is configurable in Facebook Developer Settings (not a code issue)
-  - ✅ All documentation updated
+  - ✅ All testing complete and working

 ## System Features
 - ✅ 24/7 Server monitoring with hourly health checks